 Director, Global Women’s Health

 Rahel Nardos was born and raised in Addis Ababa, Ethiopia.
-She received a scholarship to attend Franklin and Marshall college where she earned her BS in Biopsychology.
+She received a scholarship to attend Franklin and Marshall College where she earned her Bachelor of Science in biopsychology.
 A Yale School of Medicine graduate, she completed her residency in Obstetrics and Gynecology at Washington University in St. Louis.

-Dr. Nardos joined University of Minnesota in August 2020 as associate professor in the Division of Female Pelvic Medicine and Reconstructive surgery and as Director of Global Women’s Health within the Center of Global Health and Social Responsibility.
-In her new role, Dr Nardos hopes to support deep global and local partnerships that elevate the health of women in underserved communities through interdisciplinary and interprofessional collaborations that strengthen health systems through education, research, clinical care and community outreach.
+Dr. Nardos joined the University of Minnesota in August 2020 as an associate professor in the Division of Female Pelvic Medicine and Reconstructive surgery and as Director of Global Women’s Health within the Center of Global Health and Social Responsibility.
+In her new role, Dr. Nardos hopes to support deep global and local partnerships that elevate the health of women in underserved communities through interdisciplinary and interprofessional collaborations that strengthen health systems through education, research, clinical care, and community outreach.

-The meaningful difference she aspires to make is to leverage her unique worldview and life experience as an immigrant to serve as a human bridge, and to harness the collective wisdom and passion of our community so that quality and affordable healthcare is accessible to every woman, irrespective of the lottery of her birthplace.
+Leveraging her unique worldview and life experience as an immigrant, she aspires to harness the collective wisdom and passion of our community to make quality and affordable healthcare accessible to every woman, irrespective of the lottery of her birthplace.